Prof-Rodrigo-Silva/casoscovid19rs/README.md

 # casoscovid19rs
-Casos de COVID-19 no Rio Grande do Sukva
+Casos de COVID-19 no Rio Grande do Sul